Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 3 seed Xavier Musketeers (25-9) will look to beat the No. 14 seed Kennesaw State Owls (26-8) in the opening round of the NCAA Tournament on Friday at Greensboro Coliseum.
-This contest tips off at 12:40 PM.
+An opening-round NCAA Tournament matchup will see the No. 3-seed Xavier Musketeers (25-9) take the court against the No. 14 seed Kennesaw State Owls (26-8) on Friday at Greensboro Coliseum.
+The contest tips off at 12:40 PM, on truTV.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Xavier vs. Kennesaw State matchup in this article.
+In this article, you can see odds and spreads for the Xavier vs. Kennesaw State matchup across multiple sportsbooks.

 Xavier vs. Kennesaw State Game Info